camunda/camunda-bpm-sdk-js/doc/embedded-forms/support-angularjs.md

 <div id="formContainer" ng-controller="FormController"></div>
 ```

-In an AngularJS Controller, set the `formUrl` property of the `CamSDK.AngularForm` object:
+In an AngularJS Controller, set the `formUrl` property of the `CamSDK.Form` object:

 ```javascript
 angular.module('formExample', [])